theodoratrz/Quick-Incremental-Copy/README.md

   - if a and t refer to files with the same size but the t is older than a

 If the i-nodes `a` and `t` are referring to directories, we have to recursively do the above steps.

+**Compilation**

+`./quic -v -d origindir destdir`

+`origindir` is the source directory
+`destdir` is the destination directory
+`v` is a flag and prints info about choices/actions of the programm regarding to copying/deleting files.
+`d` is a flag that defines that the files that were deleted from the source directory must not exist in the destination folder.